opengauss-mirror/docs/content/en/docs/Developerguide/statement.md

 </tbody>
 </table>

-## Query Record-related Feature
+## Related Feature

-This feature corresponds to the system function `get_instr_unique_sql`.
-Its main purpose is to keep a record of the state of the SQL run after the database is started.
+This feature corresponds to the system function `get_instr_unique_sql`, which is used to store status records of SQL statements that run after the database is started.

 General usage syntax: